tomnatt/year-in-pictures/README.md

 ## Todo

 1. --Update for latest gems and foundation--
-1. Design with link to last year
+1. --Design with link to last year--
-2. Separate 2015 and 2016 templates and photos
+2. --Separate 2015 and 2016 templates and photos--
-3. List of contributors
+3. --List of contributors--
 3. Update design for more contributors
 4. Update mailing lists